Consensys/mythril/README.md

 Mythril Classic is an open-source security analysis tool for Ethereum smart contracts.
 It uses concolic analysis, taint analysis and control flow checking to detect a variety of security vulnerabilities.

-To smart contract developers we recommend using [MythX](https://mythx.io), our next-gen smart contract security API that [integrates with Truffle Framework](https://github.com/ConsenSys/truffle-security) and other development environments.
+If you a smart contract developer who wants convenience and comprehensive results, you should be using [MythX](https://mythx.io), our next-gen smart contract security API that [integrates with Truffle Framework](https://github.com/ConsenSys/truffle-security) and other development environments.

 Whether you want to contribute, need support, or want to learn what we have cooking for the future, our [Discord server](https://discord.gg/E3YrVtG) will serve your needs.